aws/aws-advanced-jdbc-wrapper/docs/development-guide/LoadablePlugins.md

 - [ExecutionTimeConnectionPlugin](../../wrapper/src/main/java/com/amazon/awslabs/jdbc/plugin/ExecutionTimeConnectionPlugin.java)
     - The `ExecutionTimeConnectionPlugin` only overrides the `execute` method because it is only concerned with elapsed time during execution, it does not establish new connections or set up any host list provider.

 A `ConnectionPluginFactory` implementation is also required for the new custom plugin.
 This factory class is used to register and initialize custom plugins.
 See [AuroraHostListConnectionPluginFactory](../../wrapper/src/main/java/com/amazon/awslabs/jdbc/plugin/AuroraHostListConnectionPluginFactory.java) for a simple implementation example.

 ### Subscribed Methods

+The `Set<String> getSubscribedMethods()` method specifies a set of JDBC methods a plugin is subscribed to.
 All plugins must implement the `Set<String> getSubscribedMethods()` method.

-This method specifies a set of JDBC methods the plugin is subscribed to.

 When executing a JDBC method, the plugin manager will only call a specific plugin method if the JDBC method is within its set of subscribed methods.
-For instance, [LogQueryConnectionPlugin](../../wrapper/src/main/java/com/amazon/awslabs/jdbc/plugin/LogQueryConnectionPlugin.java) only subscribes to JDBC methods related to query execution, such as `Statement.execute`.
+For example, [LogQueryConnectionPlugin](../../wrapper/src/main/java/com/amazon/awslabs/jdbc/plugin/LogQueryConnectionPlugin.java) only subscribes to JDBC methods related to query execution, such as `Statement.execute`.
 This plugin will not be triggered by method calls like `Connection.isValid`.

-Plugins can subscribe to any of the JDBC API methods as listed [here](https://docs.oracle.com/javase/8/docs/api/java/sql/package-summary.html), some examples are as follows:
+Plugins can subscribe to any of the JDBC API methods listed [here](https://docs.oracle.com/javase/8/docs/api/java/sql/package-summary.html); some examples are as follows:

 - `Statement.executeQuery`
 - `PreparedStatement.executeQuery`